boddenberg-it/croni/README.md

 ```

 Now, you should see your croni instance on [http://localhost:8080](http://localhost:8080).
-> Firefox can open the index.html file locally.
+> Firefox should open the index.html file locally.
 <br>

 ![croni welcome page](https://boddenberg.it/github_images/croni/croni_welcome.png)